Long Island Guardianship Attorney

 Who Can Be A Guardian?

-Guardians are typically close family members, but sometimes a neighbor, friend, a social services official or a corporation, is appointed as guardian.
+Guardians are typically close family members, but sometimes a neighbor, friend, a social services official, or a corporation is appointed as a guardian.

-The basic requirements for a guardian are that:
+The basic requirements for a guardian are as follows:

 - They are over 18 years old,